jhey/phenotypes/guides/08-data-visualization.md

 ### Time-series data

 Line charts aren't the only way to show how data changes over time.
-In this example, a heat map was employed to show where women received a specific type of ultrasound over the course of 308,000 pregnancies.
+In this example, a heat map was employed to show when women received a specific type of ultrasound over the course of 308,000 pregnancies.
 Bands in gray represent weeks where only 100-200 patients were observed as receiving an ultrasound, while the darkest purple bands represent 10,000+ patient observations.

 ![Data viz example 3](/img/guides/data-viz-example-3.png)